adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST reject a batch of statements if any statement within that batch is rejected.

+* The LRS MUST reject with ```HTTP 403 Forbidden``` status any request rejected by the LRS where the credentials associated with the request do not have permission to make that request.

+* The LRS SHOULD* be configurable not to reject any requests from a particular set of credentials on the basis of permissions.
+This set of credentials SHOULD* be used for conformance testing but MAY be deleted/deactivated on live systems.

+* In order to test that the LRS returns ``HTTP 403 Forbidden``` correctly for permission voilations, the LRS SHOULD* be configurable to reject all requests from a particular set of credentials on the basis of permissions.
+This set of credentials SHOULD* be available within conformance testing but MAY be deleted/deactivated on live systems.

 <a name="errorcodes" />